TykTechnologies/tyk-docs-hugo/tyk-docs/content/migration-to-tyk.md

 If you're using the newer Tyk OAS APIs, then check out the [Tyk OAS]({{< ref "product-stack/tyk-gateway/middleware/circuit-breaker-tyk-oas" >}}) page.

-If you're using Tyk Operator then check out the [confguring the Circuit Breaker in Tyk Operator](#tyk-operator) section below.
+If you're using Tyk Operator then check out the [configuring the Circuit Breaker in Tyk Operator](#configuring-the-circuit-breaker-in-tyk-operator) section below.

 ##### Configuring the Circuit Breaker in the Tyk Classic API Definition